envisioning/vocab/vocab/state-space-model.md

 ---
 category: MATH, ARCH
+generality:
+- 0.86
+- 0.855
+- 0.85
+- 0.825
+- 0.82
+- 0.815
+- 0.81
 slug: state-space-model
 summary: Mathematical frameworks used to represent systems that are governed by a set of latent (hidden) variables evolving over time, observed through another set of variables.
 title: State Space Model
 ---